Post Summary: We Recommended Against It and Built What She Wanted

-Early on in my career, we worked with a pest control company.
+Early on, we worked with a pest control company.
 Caution green trucks.
-It was like a hazmat team showed up to every single job — and that green was so obnoxious.
+It was like a hazmat team showed up to every single job, and that green was so obnoxious.
 Boy, did she want it on the website.

 Not accent colors.
 We’re talking main color, full width.
 The whole thing.

-And I fought with her up, down, left, right.
+And we fought with her up, down, left, right.

 I don’t like it.

 So we went back and forth.
 Back and forth.
-I told her straight — this is very bright, this is something that might be hard to look at.
-I know it’s your color, but I think accents would be better.
-She wasn’t hearing it.
+We told her straight, this is very bright, this is something that might be hard to look at.
+We know it’s your color, but we think accents would be better.
+She held her position.
 She wanted that green everywhere, and she was not shy about saying so.

-I put up as much of a battle as I possibly could.
-Not because I wanted to win.
-Because I had the experience, and I knew what the screen was going to look like when she got her way.
-But there’s a line — and it’s not where most web companies think it is.
-Some companies use a moment like that to push you toward something more expensive.
-That’s not what this was.
+We put up as much of a battle as we possibly could.
+Not because we wanted to win.
+Because we had the experience, and we knew what the screen was going to look like when she got her way.
+But there’s a line.
+Making the case is not the same as pushing you toward something more expensive, and this was never that.

-Here’s where I landed.
-I told her — look, you’re paying the money.
-I’ve documented the account of my recommendations and if you love it, that’s what we’ll do.
+Here’s where we landed.
+We told her, look, you’re paying the money.
+We’ve documented the account of our recommendations and if you love it, that’s what we’ll do.

 That’s the whole philosophy.
 If someone’s paying for something and they have strong opinions about it, they should get what they want.
 We’re not going to hold the site hostage over a color.
 We’re going to make our case, document it, and then build what the client asks for.

 She relented a little on it.
 She wanted it all over the place and we were able to tone it down a little.
-The final product was tolerable.
-It just wasn’t where I thought it should be.
+It just wasn’t where we thought it should be.

 And that’s fine.

 That’s what a healthy disagreement with your web designer should sound like.
-Not someone talking down to you for having an opinion.
-Not a company that disappears your feedback into a ticket system.
-Just two people who care about the project being honest about what they think — and the person paying getting the final say.
+Two people who care about the project, honest about what they think, and the person paying gets the final say.

-If you’ve dealt with a company that made pushing back feel like something going wrong instead of something going right, that’s not a disagreement problem.
+If pushing back has ever felt like something going wrong instead of something going right, that’s not a disagreement problem.
 That’s a relationship problem.
 And it doesn’t have to work that way.

 Yeetish Question